Colorado State Patrol: History

 In 1983, the Department of Public Safety was created and the CSP was transferred under the Director of Public Safety.

 Weapons and tools

 Until the switch to auto-loading semi-automatic pistols, the CSP carried blue steel, 4-inch barreled Colt Python revolvers.
 CSP then went to the Smith & Wesson Model 4006 .40 S&W in a Melonite (black) finish with the agency's seal engraved in the slide.
 CSP troopers now carry the Shadow Systems XR920 9 mm.

-All CSP troopers are issued an ASP baton and OC, with Tasers started being used in 2011.
+All CSP troopers are issued an ASP baton and OC, with Tasers being issued in 2011.

 Starting in 2019, all CSP troopers were issued a Sionic Patrol Rifle chambered in .223.

 In 2020, the CSP transitioned to the Smith & Wesson M&P 2.0 .40.

 In 2023, the CSP switched from Smith & Wesson to the Shadow Systems XR920, MR920 and CR920 model pistols.